dalazymodder/3D_CONVERSION_QUICK_SCRIPTS/README.md

 frame_rate_var = 29.976

-The lines should be obvious except for maybe disparity_scale that is the strength of the 3d effect too high and it will look like double vision.
-Recommend you test with quick clips and see what you like before doing a full blown long convert.

-This leaves the last script.
-It is for making lightfield _2x2 videos for android devices such as the lume pad.
-It requires a depth map and a 2d video source to run.
-To use the script is saame as lumefield_lightfield.py but you can specify the number of views.

-video_2d_path = 'video_2d.avi'
-video_depth_path = 'video_depth.avi'
-output_video_path = 'output_video.avi'
-disparity_scale = 3.0
-frame_rate_var = 29.976
+Notes

-NOTES converted videos processed by opencv as XVID the format I have all the scripts defaulted to use may need reencoded by something like ffmpeg to play on all devices like lume pad.
+Converted videos processed by OpenCV as XVID (the format all the scripts are defaulted to use) may need to be re-encoded by something like FFmpeg to play on all devices like Lume Pad.

-Final Notes:
+Final Notes

-The Simple_Depth_Anything_Depth.py can use cuda this will significantly increase the speed up the script but running Simple_Depth_Anything_Depth.py and 3D_SBS_CONVERT.py on something like a 2 hour movie will take at least a few days to process.
+The Simple_Depth_Anything_Depth.py can use CUDA.
+This will significantly speed up the script, but running Simple_Depth_Anything_Depth.py and 3D_SBS_CONVERT.py on something like a 2-hour movie will take at least a few days to process.

-You can improve the Simple_Depth_Anything_Depth.py speed by using something like https://github.com/spacewalk01/depth-anything-tensorrt to leverage tensor cores on rtx gpus to speed up making frames I'm still working on a tweak version of fork of that which is promising but it requires a lot of depenencies for it work right and requires nvidia gpu.
+You can improve the Simple_Depth_Anything_Depth.py speed by using something like Depth-Anything-TensorRT to leverage tensor cores on RTX GPUs to speed up making frames.
+A tweaked version of this fork is currently being worked on, which is promising, but it requires a lot of dependencies to work right and requires an NVIDIA GPU.